pippinbarr/cart253-2018/modules/graphics-displaying-images/graphics-displaying-images.md

 --

 - Now the variable `exampleImage` has our image stored inside it
+- This is __another__ kind of value that can go inside a variable, an image
 - Note that in this example our image file is stored in the `assets/images` folder to keep everything nicely organised
-- Note that when we specify where the image is we're using a _relative path_ that gives the folders _relative to the project folder_
+- Note that when we specify where the image is we're using a __relative path__ that gives the folders __relative to the project folder__

+???

+- Actually when we store the image in our variable what we are really storing is a __JavaScript Object__ and we will talk more about these later

 ---

 ## `preload()`

-- But wait, it's not as simple as we thought
+- But wait, it's not quite as simple as we thought
-- When we load from files, there's a delay while the file loads
+- When we load from files, there's a __delay__ while the file loads
-- This could ruin our program if it keeps running before the file is ready!
+- This could ruin our program if it is running before the file is ready!
-- To avoid this, __load files inside a special function called `preload()`__
+- To avoid this, we __load files inside a special function called `preload()`__

 ```javascript
 var exampleImage;